On another lonely Anzac Day, solitary memorials stand out

 Even if she lives many more Anzac Days, a visit will not happen.
 “I would love to see the memorial finished but I am too old now to travel that far.”

-Ambassadors, diplomats and local dignitaries will still have small events but the public at large will only be faraway bystanders at best.
-Vandewalle wanted a little bit more.

-“We will do a special service only for a very small group of people who are welcome to lay a wreath,” Vandewalle said.
-“Sunday is a special day — Anzac Day as a remembrance to all the fallen.”

-Associated Press journalists Virginia Mayo and Mark Carlson contributed to this report.
+Associated Press journalists Virginia Mayo and Mark Carlson contributed to this report from Zonnebeke, Alex Turnbull from Villers-Bretonneux.